Shattering the Myths: "National Drug & Alcohol Facts Week"

 - Abuse of depressants can lead to slurred speech, shallow breathing coupled with sleeplessness, and lack of coordination.

-Retrieved from NIDA for Teens - Prescription Drugs
+Retrieved from NIDA for Teens - Prescription Drugs in 2020

 “Pot, Grass, Herb, Weed, Mary Jane, Reefer, Skunk”